Pump track: Bikes

 Since momentum, or speed, is gained by the rider pumping, such as on the down-slope of each roller, the best bikes to use have no suspension, which would absorb useful energy.
-Bikes usually have a rigid frame, such as BMX-style bikes, which most efficiently convert the rider's motions into forward thrust.
-Some bikes have been designed which are custom built for a pump track, with features such as an offset crank, which stabilizes the pedals, and lowers the rider's center of gravity.
+Bikes usually have a rigid frame, such as BMX bikes, which most efficiently convert the rider's motions into forward thrust.
+Some bikes are custom-built for a pump track, with features such as an offset crank, which stabilizes the pedals, and lowers the rider's center of gravity.